Angustinaripterus: Description

 The skull of Angustinaripterus, of which the left side is severely damaged, is very elongated and flat.
 The back part is missing; in its preserved state it has a length of 192 mm; the total length in a complete state was estimated at 201 mm.
 On its top is a low crest, 2 to 3 mm high.
 The nares are long, slit-like and positioned above and in front of the large skull openings, the fenestrae antorbitales, with which they are not confluent.
 Of the jaws, which are very straight, the front part is lacking.
 There are six pairs of teeth in the maxillae and three pairs in the premaxillae.
 In the mandible there are at least ten pairs of teeth, perhaps twelve.
 The back teeth are small, the front teeth are very long, robust and curved, pointing moderately forward.
 At the front they form a large, intermeshing "prey grab", that may have been used to snatch fish from the water surface.
 The teeth of Angustinaripterus resemble those of Dorygnathus.

 Peter Wellnhofer in 1991, assuming the skull length was 16.5 cm, estimated the wingspan at 1.6 m.

 Classification

 He et al. (1983) placed Angustinaripterus into the family Rhamphorhynchidae.
 Because of the derived morphology and the large geographical distance with comparable European forms, He et al. also created a subfamily Angustinaripterinae, of which Angustinaripterus itself was the only known member, and concluded that Angustinaripterus was directly related to the Scaphognathinae.
 The name Angustinaripterinae, converted to the tribe Angustinaripterini, may also include Dearc and Sericipterus.

 The cladogram (family tree) below is a phylogenetic analysis published by paleontologists Brian Andres & Timothy Myers in 2013.
-They recovered Angustinaripterus as derived rhamphorhynchine, within the tribe Angustinaripterini, sister taxon to Sericipterus.
+They recovered Angustinaripterus as a derived rhamphorhynchine, within the tribe Angustinaripterini, sister taxon to Sericipterus.